 The San Lorenzo River Alliance was founded by the Coastal Watershed Council in December 2013 and united partners from government agencies, local businesses, nonprofits and community stakeholders in a single coalition to work towards a healthy San Lorenzo River Watershed connected to a vibrant community.
 Using three main Alliance strategies including scientific habitat restoration, community engagement and positive media attention, we seek to change how people view and interact with the river and to restore the river into the vital resource it is and can be for the community and local wildlife.

 The following organizations are playing an active role in co-leading this powerful Alliance:

 These partners are joined by other organizations and individuals to focus on flood protection, water quality, community engagement, recreational access, public safety, habitat, water supply and economic development.
-Currently active working groups include water quality, recreational access, community engagement and fish and wildlife habitat.
 The Alliance will achieve the goal of a healthy watershed connected to a vibrant community by working towards the following objectives:

 - River Health: 25% reduction in bacteria in the San Lorenzo River by 12/31/2018 (compared to 12/31/2014 baseline).

 - River Revelers: 50% increase in “river revelers” (hikers, bikers, picnickers, lovers, paddlers) by 12/31/2016 (compared to 12/31/2014 baseline).

 - River Talk: 50% increase in positive press mentions about the river by 12/31/2015 (based on 12/31/2014 baseline).